TIBCOSoftware/TCSTK-Cloud-CLI/docs/tasks/add-or-update-property.md

 * What value would you like to add ? (use SPECIAL to select from a list) --> If SPECIAL is used:
 * What type of answer would you like to add to the property ?
+--> If the value exist and is set to USE-GLOBAL
+* Do you want to update the GLOBAL or the LOCAL property file ?

 For SPECIAL you can use: